Henry Joseph Walker

 Henry Joseph Walker (November 28, 1849 in Hillier Township, Canada West – March 21, 1918) was a Canadian politician and merchant.
 He was elected in 1911 to the House of Commons of Canada as a Member of the historical Conservative Party for the riding of Northumberland East.
-Prior to his federal political experience, he was reeve and councilor of Percy Township, Ontario.
+Prior to his federal political experience, he was reeve and councillor of Percy Township, Ontario.